huangsuli/SSD-Tensorflow/README.md

-Fork and modified from https://github.com/balancap/SSD-Tensorflow
+Forked and modified from https://github.com/balancap/SSD-Tensorflow